fdeberna/FD_simulator/README.md

 This class has the following methods:
 * **assign_unit**: assigns a unit to the incident.
 The units assigned to the incident are appended to a list.

-* **redyce**: reduces the count of units of a particular type needed to address the incident.
+* **reduce**: reduces the count of units of a particular type needed to address the incident.
 This software calls this method after assigning one unit to the incident.
 * **increase**: opposite of **reduce**.
 Increases the number of units needed to address the incident.
 It might be used to model incidents that escalate to a higher emergency level, or if the unit previously assigned is no longer available for any reason.